Justwhittaker/PRO4-Mealdeals/README.md

 ---

 For the UX on this project I wanted to create a simple and user friendly site.
 My target audience is young and mature adults. <br>
-The site also allows for restaurant customers to find good and decent deals in thier area!!
+The site also allows for restaurant customers to find good and decent deals in their area!!

 #### Scope ####
 * An Eye catching landing page
 * Mass-displaying all or filtered deals.
 Lines of relatively small images, with option to click and view or like
 * Search, filter and sort deals.
-* Detailed profile for restauranteurs on top of the simple registration.
+* Detailed profile for restaurateurs on top of the simple registration.
 * Dedicated page for uploading new deals
 * Checkout with card payment.
 * Full page Deal view including the Name of the restaurant, address and contact details as well as the Deal description, price and valid till, options.